RisingLiberty/RexStl/README.md

     - this can be replaced with constructors that take pointers.
     - if the underlying data is writable of a class, it defeats the purpose of the class
 - support other platforms (Mac, Linux, Android, iOS)
-- support other compilers
-- support for clang-tidy
-- support for clang-format
-- write unit tests
 - write documentation
     - the documentation should clearly show where the code differs from the C++ standard library and why.
 - upload coding guidelines
-- use inline namespaces for versioning of the library
 - add natvis files for debugging